 NC State major or college-specific resources and mapping major course pre-approvals for study abroad have been and continue to be developed with NC State faculty to highlight the best-fit study abroad programs for students based on academic discipline as a result of this initiative.

-- Tell students how study abroad is important in relation to their academic discipline.
-How will it enhance their degree?
+- Advising: Talk to students about study abroad and its benefits.
+In addition to the personal benefits, how will it enhance their degree?
 How will it enhance their intended career?

-- Help us to create a major specific material and/or pre-approve additional major courses for your students.
-Connect us to the academic advising team or invite us to a faculty meeting for dialogue on integrating study abroad into the curriculum.
+- Invite us to a faculty meeting for dialogue on integrating study abroad into the curriculum.
 Course pre-approvals will be added to the transfer credit database.

 Julia Kisner Law